What Test-Optional Policies Really Mean for College Applicants

 Your high school transcript carries more weight than normal with admissions officers when you don’t submit test scores.
 If you go to an accredited public or private school, admissions officers will know how to assess the content and difficulty of your classes by viewing your transcript.

 Were you educated outside the U.S., or homeschooled?
 It may be harder for admissions officers to assess you in comparison to your peers.
 You could be at a disadvantage if your application relies heavily on your high school GPA.
 Submitting standardized test scores may be the only way to provide the kind of comparable hard data that admissions officers seek.

 Deciding Which Road to Take

 Before you decide on the test-optional route, ask yourself a few questions:

-Are you planning on majoring in a STEM field?
+- Are you planning to major in STEM?
 Some test-flexible colleges require test results for STEM majors.
 Even when not required, colleges may judge STEM-oriented students without tests more severely.
 (Interestingly, Defining Access shows only a small difference between the GPAs of STEM and non-STEM majors based on test-score submissions.)

 What Should You Do?

 Maybe you’re a good student but test poorly.
 You think you might choose the test-optional road.
 If so, make yourself as attractive to colleges as possible.
 Choose appealing long-term extracurriculars.
 Improve your weaknesses.
 Craft impressive admissions essays.

 You might also consider taking an SAT prep class or ACT prep class to improve your score.
 There are many free and paid options to suit all budgets and needs.
 After honing in on your test prep strategy, you may find that you’ll want to submit your improved score.

 Many colleges recognize the benefits of a test-optional system.
 They’ve seen their diversity improve and know that non-submitters tend to do as well as submitters.
 Still, institutional preferences for candidates supplying more data put non-submitters at a disadvantage.